andrew/ultimate-awesome/README.md

 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
+- [awesome-pieces](https://github.com/pieces-app/awesome-pieces) - A curated list of Pieces resources, plugins and extensions, articles, communities, tutorials and other related things.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
 - [awesome-oauth-oidc](https://github.com/shyuan/awesome-oauth-oidc) - Collect documentation related to OAuth 2.0 and OpenID Connect.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.